 Special thanks to our series sponsor, Frank Cox.

 Eternal Sunshine of the Spotless Mind

 Joel (Jim Carrey) is pained by memories of his ex-girlfriend, Clementine (Kate Winslet), and decides to erase her from his mind with the help of the Lacuna Incorporated.
 Dr. Mierzwiak assures Joel that the trouble-free procedure is only mildly damaging, but once Clementine starts fading away, Joel becomes very troubled indeed.

 Directed by Michel Gondry.

 Programmer Caleb Smith (Domhnall Gleeson) is the lucky winner of a trip to the lush estate of tech CEO Nathan Bateman (Oscar Isaac).
 Upon arrival, Caleb is amazed at Bateman’s artificial intelligence creation, Ava (Alicia Vikander).
-As Caleb helps Caleb test Ava’s humanity, distrust grows and Ava proves to be a complex subject.
+As Caleb helps Bateman test Ava’s humanity, distrust grows and Ava proves to be a complex subject.

 Directed by Alex Garland.

 Set in a dystopian future of corporate and military control.
 Water is privatized, the U.S./ Mexico border is closed, and border towns, including Tijuana, are sites for virtual reality factories.
 This Sundance hit is a smart, haunting cautionary tale that feels eerily familiar.

 A conversation with PASOs Program Coordinator Ana Pavón and artist Ernesto Hernandez follows the screening.